 Build the library and CLI tool using CMake

-The examples in the guide assume you have the OpenZL benchmark corpus on your machine.
-Download it here: The input file names in the code snippets correspond to files in theopenzl_corpus/getting_started
+The input file names in the code snippets correspond to files in the examples/getting_started/sample_inputs folder.

 Basic usage